NEW

 Are sentences the right length?
 Too short = choppy.
 Too long = hard to parse.

 Mean words per sentence.
 Ideal 15–20 words.
-Gaussian penalty in both directions.
+Penalties applied above 25 and below 12.

 imm_scoreUnderstanding